 5 Cup Salad, also known as Ambrosia Salad, is a sweet fruit salad made with just 5 ingredients!
 Your guests and your family will love this vintage recipe.

 5 Cup Salad is an easy, five ingredient fruit salad recipe that’s made with sour cream, coconut, mandarin oranges, pineapple, and mini marshmallows.
-It’s known as 5 Cup Salad because it’s made with one cup of each of the five ingredients (almost—more on that below).
+It’s known as 5 Cup Salad because it’s made with approximately one cup of each of the five ingredients.

 In certain parts of the country, 5 Cup Salad is also known as Ambrosia Salad.
 Ambrosia means “food of the gods”, referring to Greek mythology.